USDA-SCINet/scinet-geospatial-site/sn_collections/_events/2022-8-31-Geospatial-Workshop-6.md

 Steps to prepare for the tutorial:

-1. **Login to Ceres Open OnDemand** at [https://ceres-ood.scinet.usda.gov](https://ceres-ood.scinet.usda.gov).
+1. **Login to Ceres Open OnDemand** at [atlas-ood.hpc.msstate.edu/](atlas-ood.hpc.msstate.edu/).
 Your username is typically *firstname.lastname*.
 For the password, enter your SCINet account password followed by the 6-digit verification code, e.g. from a Google Authenticator app on your phone, with no spaces.
 Do not add a '+' between your password and code.

-2. **Copy the Session 6 material from the workshop project space to your temporary workshop folder.** To get to a shell to do so, you can use the *Clusters* tab at the top of your Open OnDemand page to select 'Ceres Shell Access' (if prompted for a password, enter your SCINet account password without the verification code).
+2. **Copy the Session 6 material from the workshop project space to your temporary workshop folder.** To get to a shell to do so, you can use the *Clusters* tab at the top of your Open OnDemand page to select 'Atlas Shell Access' (if prompted for a password, enter your SCINet account password without the verification code).
 If you are comfortable ssh-ing in instead from terminal or powershell, feel free to do so.

     If you have already made your workshop folder in previous sessions, you will only need to run the following commands, replacing *firstname.lastname* with your actual name: